Elijah Craig Barrel Proof 139.4°

 But there IS still a way to get a 12 year old Elijah Craig, and this way, you get it the way God intended: at Barrel Proof.

 We’ve reviewed the 2014 release before (see below), but I thought I’d post some quick tasting notes on the most recent release, which clocked in at 139.4 proof.
+(December 2017 Edit: Also see link below for the mini review by Wes in his 2017 Premium Whisky Advent Calendar.)

 Just like standard Elijah Craig, the bottle is a slightly oval-shaped cordial-ish bottle with an oversize mouth and large natural cork and stopper.
 The label on this one, however, is dark brown.
 It’s very attractive.
 If you’re searching, the 12 year age statement is on the rear of the bottle.